-Car insurance companies' guidelines, as well as state insurance laws, may vary but in general you can add to your car insurance policy licensed household members such as your spouse and children and others that reside with you.
-Many times can also add children that are away at school since they typically come home during breaks to visit and will drive your vehicle during those times.
+You can add all licensed household members to your car insurance policy, such as your spouse and children and others that reside with you.
+You can also add children that are away at school, but still reside at home during breaks and will drive your vehicle during those times.
 Although rules vary by insurance company and state, anyone else that regularly drivers your vehicles will usually be allowed to be listed as drivers on your auto insurance policy as well.

-If you are a parent then you, your spouse, your children that live with you or any other licensed household member will normally be listed on your car insurance policy as drivers.
+You, your spouse, your children that live with you or any other licensed household member will normally be listed on your car insurance policy as drivers.
 The definition of a household member varies from one car insurance company to another but generally it means immediate or extended family that lives with you as well as non-family household members that drive your vehicle, such as a nanny.
 In some cases, a roommate can be considered a member of your household.

-There is not a limit to the amount of drivers you can insure on your auto insurance policy, there just has to be a good reason of why you are listing them as a driver.
-Those that you cannot insure on your policy normally includes, but is not limited to, children that moved out, a child that got married and has their own residence and others that do not reside with you or use your vehicle.
+There is no limit to the amount of drivers you can insure on your auto insurance policy, there just has to be a good reason for listing them as a driver.
+Generally, you can’t insurance insure on your policy children that have moved out and others that do not reside with you or use your vehicle.
 A child is considered to have moved out if they have their own permanent address; if they are away at school but will be returning, they can stay on your policy.

-It is important to notify your automobile insurance company of anyone that may operate your vehicle even if on an infrequent basis.
-In general you can add someone to your policy as a partial or occasional driver if the person uses your vehicle only from time to time but you want to make sure they are covered.
+It’s important to notify your automobile insurance company of anyone who operates your vehicle regularly.
+In general you can add someone to your policy as a partial or occasional driver if the person uses your vehicle fairly often and you want to make sure they are covered.
 People who borrow your car occasionally don’t need to be listed on the policy, and are covered as permissive users.

 You should contact your insurance agent or insurance company to determine what the company’s guidelines are on who can be covered by your car insurance policy and what the procedure is for adding a driver.